turingschool/front-end-curriculum/lessons/intro-to-git-and-github.md

 ##### Aside: `~/.bash_profile`

-When we use our terminal, we're actually using a program called a "Shell" to interact with the underlying Operating System.
+When we use our terminal, we're actually using a program called a *shell* to interact with the underlying operating system.
 Specifically, we're using a shell called [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).

 The file `~/.bash_profile` contains settings and commands to help us configure the shell, so when we have a bit of configuration code such as setting our `PATH`, it often goes in our `~/.bash_profile`.